 All History courses contribute to understanding the development of the historical discipline and the following specific attributes:

-- Develop lucid historical arguments through writing and oral discussion
+- Develop historical arguments through written and oral discussion

 - Use library print and online resources efficiently and constructively